Overlrd/GeoPy/README.md

-# GeoPy is a python geolocation tool using phonenumbers module and folium i hope you can improve it
+# GeoPy
-Thanks
+GeoPy is a python geolocation tool using phonenumbers module and folium i hope you can improve it Thanks